jubilantsundar/Computational-Chemistry/README.md

 - 👋 Hi, I’m @jubilantsundar
-- I’m interested in writing simple compchem utility scripts that help in day-to-day works.
+- I’m interested in writing simple compchem utility scripts that help in day-to-day compchem work.
 - ***Feel free to download and use the scripts.***
 - Reach me at jubilantsundar@gmail.com for questions.